 Boilermakers

 Boilermakers servicing and repairing high-temperature heating systems at Olathe USD 233 facilities reportedly encountered asbestos-containing rope gaskets, boiler block insulation made with friable asbestos fibers, and refractory cements during routine outages and emergency repairs.
 Many of these workers held membership in Boilermakers Local 83 based in Kansas City, whose members are documented to have serviced heating systems in school districts, industrial plants, and commercial facilities throughout the Kansas City metro region.
-Products supplied by manufacturers including Crane Co. for valve and flange gasket assemblies are alleged to have exposed workers during maintenance cycles.
+Products supplied by manufacturers including for valve and flange gasket assemblies are alleged to have exposed workers during maintenance cycles.
 Disturbing aged, friable boiler insulation in confined boiler room spaces is alleged to have released fiber concentrations well above ambient levels.

 If you are a boilermaker who worked at Olathe USD 233 facilities and have been diagnosed with mesothelioma or asbestosis, the two-year deadline under K.S.A. § 60-513 is running.
 Do not let it expire before you speak with an asbestos cancer lawyer.